All Episodes

 Hispanics born and raised in the United States may be in poorer health than new immigrants with higher rates of diabetes, high blood pressure, high cholesterol.

-Poor I can't I can't stop laughing when I read this.
+This, according to U.S. researchers, yesterday, poor, I can't stop laughing when I read this.

 Poor eating habits, smoking, and a lack of exercise are all likely to blame, said the team at USC.

-One possible explanation for this is that uh people who immigrate are healthy to begin with, and they may also have come here with better health habits.
+One possible explanation for this is that people who immigrate are healthy to begin with, and they may also have come here with better health habits.

-So they come here in perfectly good health, and this country is killing the backbone of America, the illegal immigrant population, ladies and gentlemen.
+So they come here in perfectly good health and this country is killing the backbone of America, the illegal immigrant population, ladies and gentlemen.

 They come here healthy as they can be from their war-torn, economically deprived countries.